 Working for an ERA to Maine's state constitution

 In the absence of a federal Equal Rights Amendment, many states have chosen to add ERAs to their state constitutions in order to guarantee full equality for all citizens.
 Twenty-six states, in fact, have taken such action.
-Most recently, on November 8, 2022, 58% of voters in the State of Nevada chose to add a state ERA to their state constitution.
-Its language is the most inclusive equality language in any state constitution.
-It reads,

 In 2019 Governor Janet Mills addressed the Judiciary Committee in support of the state ERA.